Now is the Time to Buy Gold Says Barron’s

 Specialized stores and pawnshops are both popular sources of physical gold in the Asian nation.
 Local gold shop IndoGold has seen a 30% increase year-on-year in the third quarter, while Pegadaian, the country’s largest chain of pawnshops, sold 55 pounds of bullion between August and mid-September.
 Pegadaian’s finance director Teguh Wahyono said that sales during the period almost matched those between January-July.

 Recent figures by the World Gold Council showed that Indonesian bullion demand hit a three-year high in June, rising 10% to reach 11.2 tons.

 In response to the currency tumult, gold priced in the rupiah has risen by 9% in the past year.
 Aidil Akbar Madjid, head of financial planning firm Aidil Akbar Madjid and Associates, said that the rupiah’s dive, the worst since the 1998 Asian financial crisis, is only the latest in a history of sharp fluctuations.
-During each of those periods, Indonesians have turned to physical gold as their main line of defense against currency troubles, said Madjid.bank of america, inflation, interest rate hike, ray dalio
+During each of those periods, Indonesians have turned to physical gold as their main line of defense against currency troubles, said Madjid.bank of america, Featured, inflation, interest rate hike, ray dalio